Moto X4 wants to be your Goldilocks phone

 - Remember passwords with Moto Key, which you activate with your fingerprint.

-- You can enter your user ID and password for Amazon, etc. with Moto Key.
+- You can enter your user ID and password for Amazon and so on with Moto Key.

 - Moto Key can unlock your PC using Bluetooth.
 (Not Macs yet, but they're working on it.)